 Illinois Wesleyan University participates with the School of the Environment at Duke University in offering a 3-2 cooperative program in forestry and environmental management, providing a unique combination of liberal and professional education.

-Illinois Wesleyan students majoring in biology, business, economics, or political science may participate in the program.
+Illinois Wesleyan students majoring in environmental studies, biology, business, economics, or political science may participate in the program.

 Qualified students are then accepted into either of two degree programs at Duke University: